updated on 02 August 2022

-The first step is knowing where lawyers work: in law firms, barristers’ chambers, companies, government organisations (local and national), regulators, representative bodies, charities, trade unions, the police and just about anywhere there is an agreement that needs to be made or a dispute resolved.
-If you are a candidate starting out in your legal career journey, or want to refresh yourself on the basics, find out more with The Beginner’s Guide to a Career in Law.
+The next stage is knowing where lawyers work: in law firms, barristers’ chambers, companies, government organisations (local and national), regulators, representative bodies, charities, trade unions, the police and just about anywhere there’s an agreement that needs to be made or a dispute resolved.

-To understand how lawyers and their clients work, you will also need commercial awareness.
-Develop yours by regularly reading the News and Commercial Question sections on LawCareers.Net and listening to the LCN Podcast.
+To understand how lawyers and their clients work, you’ll need commercial awareness.
+You can develop this vital skill by regularly reading the News and Commercial Question sections on LawCareers.Net and listening to the LCN Podcast.

 2. Know the job

-Lawyers work across a vast range of legal specialisms, with so much variety in what roles involve day to day.
-Learn about what working life is like for different types of lawyer in solicitor practice areas.
+Lawyers work across a vast range of legal specialisms, with much variety in what roles involve day to day.
+Learn about what working life is like for different types of lawyer in our Meet the Lawyer profiles.
 To help decide which environment is best for you, research the different types of law firm, as well as other career paths available with legal qualifications.

 3. Know the employer

 To be offered a training contract by a law firm or company, you need to understand its business and be able to explain why you want to work there and not somewhere else.
-Decide what kind of organisation you are looking for in terms of location, size and types of work.
+You, therefore, need to decide what kind of organisation you are looking for in terms of location, size and types of work.